-Dr. Mizrachi was born in Israel and was raised on Long Island since the age of four.
+Dr. Mizrachi was born in Israel and was raised on Long Island from the age of four.
 He attended Lawrence High School on Long Island and was in the top 10 percent of his class when graduating in 1997.
-Starting in high school he had aspirations of becoming a physician.
+Starting in high school, he had aspirations of becoming a physician.

-Dr. Mizrachi has authored several scientific articles and presented at national pain and physical medicine and rehabilitation conferences.
-Currently he is a member of the New Jersey Society of Physical Medicine and Rehabilitation and the American Academy of Physical Medicine and Rehabilitation.
-Dr. Mizrachi is board certified in Physical Medicine and Rehabilitation and to board certified in pain medicine and rehabilitation medicine.
+Dr. Mizrachi has authored several scientific articles and presented them at national pain and physical medicine and rehabilitation conferences.
+Currently, he is a member of the New Jersey Society of Physical Medicine and Rehabilitation and the American Academy of Physical Medicine and Rehabilitation.
+Dr. Mizrachi is board certified in Physical Medicine and Rehabilitation and board-certified in pain medicine and rehabilitation medicine.

-Dr. Mizrachi is on staff at Princeton Medical Center where he will perform rehabilitation medicine and orthopaedic consults.
-Dr. Mizrachi sees patients in offices in the following locations: Ewing, Monroe and in Princeton.
-Dr. Mizrachi specialty areas of interest include sports medicine, pain medicine, osteoarthritis, myofascial pain syndromes, and nerve disorders.
+Dr. Mizrachi is on staff at Princeton Medical Center, where he will perform rehabilitation medicine and orthopaedic consults.
+Dr. Mizrachi sees patients in offices in the following locations: Ewing, Monroe, and Princeton.
+Dr. Mizrachi's specialty areas include sports medicine, pain medicine, osteoarthritis, myofascial pain syndromes, and nerve disorders.
 He performs all joint/muscle/nerve injections throughout the body.
 He does diagnostic testing of common nerve disorders, such as carpal tunnel syndrome, with electromyography.
-In addition, he is specialized in spinal injections for the relief of head/neck/back/arm/leg pain when indicated.
+In addition, he specializes in spinal injections to relieve head/neck/back/arm/leg pain when indicated.